Soneliem/WAIUA/README.md

 Please ensure you are in a match when you try to use it.
 I swear if you complain about it not working and you're not in a match...

 If Valorant is already running:
-1. Press the big "WAIUA" button
+1. Press the big "WAIUA" button and wait about 20-30 seconds
 2. Profit

 If Valorant is not running:
 1. Press the account button in the top left
 2. Use your Riot Account details to log in.
 Remember to select your region from the bottom left.
-3. Open Valorant lmao
+3. Open Valorant LMAO
-3. Press the big "WAIUA" button
+3. Press the big "WAIUA" button and wait about 20-30 seconds
 4. Profit slightly less

+Appologies about the long wait to load the information.
+I have to individually query each player's information from different APIs and then query another API to display images.

-## Roadmap
+## Roadmap and Known Bugs

-See the [open issues](https://github.com/Soneliem/WAIUA/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/Soneliem/WAIUA/issues) for a list of proposed features (and known bugs).

+## Why I Made This

+The main reason I made this was to detect smurfs.
+Being able to see an account that were bronze 1 last act and then miraculously became gold 3 this act while having an account level of 2 is a very clear indication of them being a smurf.
+I have chosen the set of available features carefully mainly to maintain the competitive integrity of the game.
+For example I could have given you access to player ranks while you're still choosing agents, but this will lead to people dodging because they don't want "bad" teammates.
+I could have also given you access to the enemy's last 90 games but that both breaches their privacy and could lead to bullying.

+Another reason to making this was that I wanted some experience with .NET and GUI apps.
+This application uses C# as the backend, WPF as the frontend and .NET as the framework.
+I knew none of these so this was a fun journey.
+Because of this, the code is very messy but it does the job.
+I probably should have made it all asynchronously but I am lazy and I wanted to slowly get into C#.
+But mainly I am lazy.

 ## Contributing